harrycresswell/harry/content/drafts/26-03-12-designing-the-morpho-album-artwork/index.md

-Soon enough, we realised we were in the process of creating the artwork that would become the laser cut perforations featured on the outer sleeve of the vinyl.
+Soon enough, we realised we were in the process of creating the artwork that would become the laser cut perforations featured on the outer sleeve of the vinyl packaging.
 We pictured these shapes revealing a graphic on the inner sleeve beneath.
 This meant we now had to consider an artwork for the inner sleeve itself.

 Early in the design stage, I’d played around with the idea of a gigantic bitmapped butterfly motif covering the full front and back of the sleeve.
 Being far from subtle, I’d abandonded the idea.

 ![](https://res.cloudinary.com/harrycresswell/image/upload/v1773397921/hc/harry-cresswell-designing-morpho-05.jpg)

-However, when folded in half and viewed through the laser cuts (as it would be in its final form), the motif would appear more abstract.
-So we push the idea further, to see if we could make it work for the inner sleeve.
+We returned to the idea once we realised the motif would appear more abstract, when folded in half and viewed through the laser cuts, as it would be in its final form.

 By duplicating a couple of layers, adding a colour overlay, then applying a blend mode, we were able to come up with something that looked much more interesting.
 Both when seen through the laser cuts, and when the inner sleeve was removed from the  outer sleeve altogether.

 ![](https://res.cloudinary.com/harrycresswell/image/upload/v1773398075/hc/harry-cresswell-designing-morpho-06.jpg)

-Now that we were on to something, we tried to piece each part together by creating a basic mockup of how the laser cuts might look with the artwork behind.
+Feeling like we might be on to something, we tried to piece each part together by creating a basic mockup of how the laser cuts might look with the artwork behind.

 ![](https://res.cloudinary.com/harrycresswell/image/upload/v1773398139/hc/harry-cresswell-designing-morpho-07.jpg)

 Now it felt like we’re actually getting somewhere.
 Time to end another late night design session, get some sleep and look at it again another day.

 Finding the right direction is always a good feeling.
-You can finally let go of all those other ideas taking up mental bandwidth.
-Now we were on track, we could focus on bringing it altogether in our next sessions.
+You’re on the right track so you can finally let go of all the other ideas taking up mental bandwidth.
+In our next sessions we could focus on bringing it altogether.

 ## Development